apervmm/polyPlace/README.md

-### Architecture:

 # Running on Localhost:
+1. Fork the Main repository
-1. Create an account on Supabe: https://supabase.com/
+2. Create an account on Supabase: https://supabase.com/
-2. In SQL Editor run following queries:
+3. In SQL Editor, run the following queries:
    ```
    CREATE TABLE IF NOT EXISTS users (
        userid UUID PRIMARY KEY,